nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 However, Nick is typically very good at planning vacations so I'm happy to go wherever.
 As long as we're not working and just enjoying our time together, I don't really care where we go.

 I wanted to write up this blog post to help anyone planning a trip to Playa del Carmen or Cozumel.
+I'll outline activities, restaurants and shopping, and where to go if you forgot to pack something as well as where the heck you get pesos.

 ## Playa del Carmen